Dylanex1/NBA-2025-Project-/Stage 2/Stage 2 details.md

 * This relationship exists since a team will draft a player to play on their team in an NBA season.
 We have connectedness from the `drafts_history.csv` with teamID and PlayerID that connect the entities together.

-* The Drafts relationship is many-to-one since each player will be drafted once in the NBA and a team will draft many players overtime in seasons to play for their team.
-We can see that is the case in `drafts_history.csv`.
+* The Drafts relationship is many-to-many since each player will be drafted in many seasons in the NBA playing for different teams and a team will draft many players overtime in seasons to play for their team.
+We can see that is the case in `drafts_history.csv` even the same player can be drafted many times to the same team overtime.

 * The Drafts relationship are both partially participate in this relationship since a player does not need to be drafted on a team to be in our database.
 We have inactive players in `Player.csv`.
 A team does not need to have players on it to exist in the database.